 - Offer a tsp. of canned pumpkin (NOT pie filling) per meal for several days.

 Seek veterinary care if your cat is:

-- A kitten not through with all immunizations and deworming.
+- A kitten that is not through with all immunizations and deworming.

-- Vomiting, feels ill, has a fever or poor appetite.
+- Vomiting, feeling ill, having a fever, or poor appetite.

 - Has had diarrhea for more than a few days, or is losing weight.

 - Quarantining any new cats from resident cats until the veterinary exam.

 - Make sure kittens get all their vaccinations, dewormings, and diagnostics.

 - Keeping cats current on flea and parasite control programs.

 - Making changes in the diet gradually and avoiding raw diets.